samuelarogbonlo/Light-Ethereum-Test/README-2.md

 - MUST use Terraform CDK to define the infrastructure.
     - R1: What os will you use for the EC2 instance?
 Why?
     > **_Answer_**
-    > - I used Ubuntu 20.04 LTS.
-Most blockchain infrastructure and Ethereum-related software are optimized for Linux.
-Also, linux is highly customizable and secure which makes it ideal for automated setups, especially in DevOps and cloud environments
+    > - I used Ubuntu 20.04 LTS. because of its stability, long-term support (LTS), and robust performance in handling blockchain workloads.
+It offers compatibility with key Ethereum tools like Geth, Besu, and Prysm, which are used for node operation.

     - R2: What instance type will you use?
 Why?
     > **_Answer_**